suwigyarathore/react-best-recipes/README.md

 * Apply and adapt tp basscss style gide to our site
 * Setting up linter with ESlint using airbnb standards
 * Setting up Prettier for rewriting code better
+* Setting up githook for linter and prettier